Alluxio/alluxio/docs/en/File-System-API.md

 # Hadoop API

 Tachyon has a wrapper of the native client which provides the Hadoop compatible `FileSystem` interface.
-With this client, Hadoop file operations will be translated to TachyonFileSystem operations.
+With this client, Hadoop file operations will be translated to FileSystem operations.
 The latest documentation for the `FileSystem` interface may be found [here](http://hadoop.apache.org/docs/current/api/org/apache/hadoop/fs/FileSystem.html).